blame-cmd/Discord-Account-Manager/README.md

 Node.js ≥ 18.0.0 for modern crypto APIs and ChaCha20‑Poly1305 support.​

 Electron (any recent LTS-compatible version) for the desktop shell.

-Optional native deps if you wire in Argon2 via a native module (build tools required per platform).
 ​
 ---